CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, actionable skill with excellent workflow clarity and explicit validation checkpoints.
-The main weaknesses are moderate verbosity (explaining concepts like source evaluation that Claude knows) and a monolithic structure that could benefit from splitting detailed reference material into separate files.
-The explicit user approval gate before applying corrections is a strong safety feature.
+The main weaknesses are moderate verbosity (explaining concepts Claude already knows) and the monolithic structure that could benefit from progressive disclosure to separate reference files.
+The concrete examples, templates, and explicit user approval requirements are strong points.

 Suggestions

-Move 'Search best practices' and 'Special considerations' sections to a separate REFERENCE.md file, keeping only essential guidance inline
+Move 'Search best practices' and 'Special considerations' sections to a separate REFERENCE.md file, keeping only essential guidance in the main skill

 DimensionReasoningScore